MIxS-MInAS/MIxS-MInAS.github.io/docs/drafts/index.md

 You can see the drafts of each stages in the respective pages in this section.

+## Viewing the current schema

+The best way to view and test the current schema is via the MInAS fork of DataHarmonizer [^1].
+This is a web-based tool that allows you to view and test the schema in a user-friendly way.
+You can find the MInAS fork of DataHarmonizer [here](https://www.mixs-minas.org/MInAS-DataHarmonizer/).

+The best way to view and test the current schema is via the [MInAS DataHarmonizer](https://www.mixs-minas.org/MInAS-DataHarmonizer/).
+Use the 'Template' dropdown menu to select the [combination](combinations) of your choice.

 ## Notes on Terminology

 The following terms are used throughout the drafts.
 They aim to align as much as possible with the [GSC definitions](http://www.gensc.org/pages/standards-intro.html), but may get out of sync at points as the GSC project develops.

 ### MIxS Objects